Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Applications

 For our second study, we consider air pollution measurement data across the US from the Community Multiscale Air Quality (CMAQ) model \citep{Binkowski2003,APPEL20079603,WYATAPPEL20086057} as well as EPA Air Quality System (AQS) \citep{AQS} data for the contiguous US.
 While CMAQ is a numerical model available across the entire country at a 12km resolution, the AQS dataset consists of observations monitored at $1,376$ stations across the US.
 Among them, only 519 stations had over 600 observations, which is what we use for this analysis.
 The full dataset has previously been used by \citet{Gong2021-sk} to develop a combined data product for 12 air pollutants.
 When fusing data products, it is important to calibrate the model data to ground truth.
 In our application, we will verify how strong the dependence is between the AQS and CMAQ datasets for ozone, one of the 12 pollutants made available by both datasets.

 Our data consists of daily ozone readings for the months of July--September from 2010--2014, resulting in a bivariate time series of CMAQ and AQS data for up to 610 days at each station.
 The sample correlations between the AQS and CMAQ data for the 519 stations range from 0.29--0.86 with a median of 0.69, suggesting a high level of agreement in the bulk of the distribution.
-To assess tail dependence, we fit a gauge function with truncated Gamma likelihood for data censored at $\tau=0.75$ threshold independently at every station.
+To assess tail dependence, we fit a gauge function with truncated gamma likelihood for data censored at $\tau=0.75$ threshold independently at every station.
 We run 2 MCMC chains for 11,000 iterations each for each station's data, discarding the first 1,000 as burn-in.

-The posterior median of $\eta$ has an average value of 0.81 across the 519 locations, and is 1 (AD) for 79 of those stations.
+The posterior median of $\eta$ has an average value of 0.81 across the 519 locations, and is 1 (asymptotically dependent) for 79 of those stations.
 This suggests that the CMAQ data product can adequately represent the tail behavior of observational ambient ozone.
-Figure \ref{f:eta_map} plots the posterior probability of AD based on the truncated Gamma model.
+Figure \ref{f:eta_map} plots the posterior probability of AD based on the truncated gamma model.
 While we are unable to discern any spatial pattern for high or low posterior values of $\eta$ from the map, we do note that several of the low values are in urban areas with high population densities.

-Finally, To study the sensitivity of our posterior to $\tau$, we repeated our analysis at two additional threshold levels of $\tau = 0.70 \mbox{ and } 0.80$.
+Finally, to study the sensitivity of our posterior to the threshold level $\tau$, we repeated our analysis at two additional values of $\tau = 0.70 \mbox{ and } 0.80$.
 Estimates from both these cases were quite similar to the baseline case of $\tau=0.75$, with correlations $>0.90$ for both the posterior median of $\eta$ and $\mbox{P}(\eta = 1)$.
 There were 76 and 80 locations respectively where the posterior median of $\eta$ was 1, and 62 of those locations were shared with the baseline case.
 Thus, our results are not very sensitive to the choice of threshold for small data sizes.